GE to buy oil pump maker Lufkin for nearly $3 billion

 Lufkin's pumps, also known as artificial lift products, are commonly seen seesawing back and forth on top of energy wells to pull oil and natural gas to the surface.

-The deal, which the parties expect to close by June, is GE's first major acquisition since the conglomerate sold its remaining stake in NBC Universal two months ago and will nearly double revenues of the company's Oil & Gas unit.
-CEO Jeff Immelt has spoken openly of GE's plans to focus more on growth in the energy-rich shale fields of North Dakota, Texas and elsewhere in the United States.
+The Lufkin deal, which the parties expect to close by June, is GE's first major acquisition since the conglomerate sold its remaining stake in NBC Universal two months ago and is part of CEO Jeff Immelt's plan to focus the company on energy and other high-growth areas.

-GE Oil & Gas will become the company's third-largest manufacturing unit by revenue behind the power and water and aviation units.
-It has been growing at a breakneck clip, posting a 16 percent jump in revenue from 2011 to 2012.

 Immelt said last fall that GE would seek acquisitions in the $1 billion to $3 billion range.
 Natural gas development is "the place to play both in terms of the U.S. and the rest of the world," he told analysts at the time.